physrisk/website-source/articles/2024/multi-success-detrapping-process.md

-When presenting [heterogeneous detrapping process]({filename}/articles/2024/heterogeneous-detrapping-process.md) at the [DPG conference]({filename}/articles/2024/our-group-attends-dpg-2024.md) I got a question (or suggestion to check) what would happen if instead of heterogeneous traps we would require multiple successes for the charge carrier to escape?
+When presenting [heterogeneous detrapping process]({filename}/articles/2024/heterogeneous-detrapping-process.md) at the [DPG conference]({filename}/articles/2024/our-group-attends-dpg-2024.md) I got a question (or a suggestion to check) what would happen if instead of heterogeneous traps we would require multiple successes for the charge carrier to escape?
 <!--more-->